In two days, the Smokehouse Creek Fire has grown to be the second-largest in Texas history

 "These conditions could increase the potential for these wildfires to grow larger and more dangerous," the governor said.
 "Texans are urged to limit activities that could create sparks and take precautions to keep their loved ones safe."

+"We asked them to leave because it's a very dangerous situation," Ellis County Sheriff Shane Booth said.

+More than 30,000 acres have burned in Oklahoma, according to Oklahoma Forestry Services.
+At least 13 homes in Oklahoma have also been destroyed, according to the Oklahoma Department of Emergency Management.

-In the Texas A&M Forest Service's latest website update on Tuesday, there were five active wildfires – the Juliet Pass Fire in Armstrong County, Grape Vine Creek Fire in Gray County, Smokehouse Creek Fire in Hutchinson County, Windy Deuce Fire in Moore County and Old Bunger Fire in Young County.
+In the Texas A&M Forest Service's latest website update Wednesday, there were five active wildfires – the 687 Reamer Fire in Hutchinson County, Grape Vine Creek Fire in Gray County, Smokehouse Creek Fire in Hutchinson County, Windy Deuce Fire in Moore County and the Magenta Fire in Oldham County.

 "Human-caused climate change accounts for at least two-thirds of the rapid increase in fire weather in the western U.S. in recent decades," Climate Central says.